End poverty in all its forms everywhere

 Architecture cannot lift people out of poverty, but the built environment can affect the impact of poverty on people's life through access to housing and institutions that are affordable.

 The overarching principle is that buildings and services must secure the highest possible value from available funds and resources.
 This demands the development of new architectural solutions.
 As part of this, buildings must be designed using products and materials that do not compromise the environment, while maintaining the affordability of current, environmentally problematic solutions, such as the metal sheet roof.
-Furthermore, architecture, landscape design and planning must adapt the built environment to climatic, geographical and cultural contexts, working with the surrounding environment and not against it, to increase quality of life while helping inhabitants save on electricity and other services.
-As part of this, architects working on development projects must engage the local communities and help weak and poor citizens gain ownership to the built environment of which they are a part.
-Finally, the building process itself must take place under conditions that protect the environment as well as poor and marginalized stakeholders.
+Furthermore, architecture, landscape design and planning must adapt the built environment to climatic, geographical and cultural contexts, working with the surrounding environment and not against it, in order to increase quality of life while helping inhabitants save on electricity and other services.
+As part of this, architects working on development projects must engage the local communities and help weak and poor citizens gain ownership of the built environment of which they are a part.
+Finally, the building process itself must take place under conditions that protect both the environment and the poor and marginalized stakeholders.

 Sign up for updates